USDAForestService/fs-open-forest-platform/frontend/src/assets/content/willamette/where-to-cut-your-tree/prohibited-areas.md

 Cut trees only within the national forest boundary and respect surrounding private property.

-No cutting or removing trees within" statement, add "Five-needle pines (sugar and white pines) cannot be cut.
+Five-needle pines (sugar and white pines) cannot be cut.

 No cutting or removing trees within:
 * 50 feet of trails and paved roads.